TH3xACE/SUDO_KILLER/README.rst

   * Exploit for CVE-2019-18634 was added
   * Docker environment to test CVE-2019-18634 was added
   * Video showing exploitation of CVE-2019-18634 was added
+  * Video showing exploitation of CVE-2021-3156 was added
+  * Arguments bug correction
+  * New dangerous bins added (more than 70)

 =============
 Usage